ClairSullivan-Associates/n8n_agentic_course/Module_2/Activities.md

-# Module 2 Activities: Agentic Patterns and Custom API Integration
+# Module 2 Activities: Agentic Patterns, Custom API Integration, and Extraction

 In this module we will work more with tools and agentic workflows, bringing in the very power HTTP Request node for making calls to REST APIs.